 This might include a strong surging or bucking when trying to maintain steady highway speeds.
-Rotten gas mileage and failed emission testing are a couple side effects just to name a few.
-Note that multiple codes might be set in your computers memory due to the rich air fuel mixture caused by a cylinder not firing properly.
+Rotten gas mileage and failed emission testing are a couple side effects, just to name a few.
+In fact,multiple codes might be set in your computers memory due to the rich air fuel mixture caused by a cylinder not firing properly.

-In my opinion you should always tackle the engine miss code first.
-A very important point to make about this failure code.
+In my opinion you should always tackle the engine miss code first, because it can solve other issues when repaired.
+Here is a very important point to make about this failure code.
 If you continue to drive around with this malfunction you could eventually do engine damage or even ruin the catalytic converter by dumping raw fuel into it.

 Damage to the cylinder head and valve train can also occur if the miss is caused by a lean condition such as a vacuum leak.
 Engine misfire codes are in the P0300 range on OBD 2 equipped vehicles.

 PO300 stands for random engine misfire.
 If an individual cylinder has been detected as not firing properly a P0301 would set for cylinder #1 and a P0308 would set for cylinder number eight.
 If you have set a code for a misfire on a particular cylinder consider yourself lucky.
 The problem is much easier to track down then if you set the random misfire code.

 There can be several different malfunctions that will set a misfire code.
 You can have a leaking injector or even a clogged fuel injector causing an imbalance in a cylinder's air fuel mixture.
 Also a vacuum leak where too much unmeasured air is entering the engine can cause a lean mixture miss.

 More often then not you'll find a very basic failure of the ignition system related to the spark plugs or wires responsible for combustion or detonation.
 Here is a real world example of this.
 I had a problem on my friends car where it set a code P0300 for a multiple random misfire.